kronosapiens/computing-basics/0-overview/1-architecture.md

 ### Hardware Architecture

 Binary can be used to represent numbers, but that is far from all it can do.
-Binary is a code, and as such can be used to represent almost anything: commands, locations, any data.
+Binary is a code, and as such can be used to represent almost anything: commands, locations, or data.
 A running computer is engaged in a never-ending cycle of **fetching and executing instructions**.
 This flow of instruction and execution is ultimately how computers do what they do, which is perform calculations and move data around in memory.

+#### Tick Tock

+To understand how a computer's hardware works, we'll begin with the idea of a "[system clock](https://en.wikipedia.org/wiki/System_time)".
+Every computer has one, and this clock serves two very important purposes: *keeping track of earth time* and *coordinating activity throughout the computer*.
+It is this second purpose that interests us.

+To get a sense of how a computer understands time, we introduce the idea of a "cycle", consisting of a "tick" phase and a "tock" phase.
+Not all chips in the computer require a notion of time -- the boolean logic chips discussed above have no notion of time.
+At any point in time, the state of the inputs determine the state of the outputs.
+For other chips, including importantly memory chips, the notion of time becomes crucial.
+Further, complex chips consist of multiple smaller chips, often including some that are time-sensitive, making the complex chip time-sensitive.

+For time-sensitive chips, their behavior is divided into two phases.
+In the "tick" phase, these chips read from their input pins.
+In the "tock" phase, these chips emit the correct outputs given the inputs.
+This is one cycle.
+In the next "tick" phase, they read their next inputs, and then emit the proper outputs, and so on and so forth.
+The system clock coordinates these cycles across the computer, allowing for very complex interactions.

+#### Memory

+These time-sensitive chips form the foundation of computer memory.
+Imagine a chip with three input pins: two labeled "in1" and "in2", and the last labeled "read".
+It has one output pin: "out".
+This output pin, however, is forked: one fork points outward, where it can in theory connect to anything.
+The other fork, however, connects to "in2", forming a loop.
+The "in1" and "read" chips are connected to the outside.
+The function of the chip is simple: during the "tick" phase, if "read" is set to 0, then the chip reads from the "in2" pin.
+Otherwise, it reads from the "in1" pin.
+During the "tock" phase, it sends the input through to the "out" pin.

+Imagine if "in1" and "read" were set to 1 for a single cycle: the 1 would be read into the chip, which would output 1 in the "tock" phase, which would also be the value of "in2" in the **next** "tick" phase.
+If "read" were set to 0 from then on, the 1 would keep circulating through this loop, since nothing else would ever be accepted from "in1".
+This is a simple type of memory.